 If using bamboo shoots and water chestnuts add them and cook for 1 minute or until warmed.

+Add the chicken and mushrooms back to the pan, stir the sauce well to ensure that the cornstarch isn’t clumped up, and pour it over the chicken/vegetable mixture.
 Allow the sauce to come up to a boil to thicken.
-Turn down the heat and cook for 1-2 minutes or until warmed through.
+Turn down the heat and cook for 1 – 2 minutes or until the sauce is the consistency that you prefer.

-Serve over steamed or fried rice or eat without grains for a carb free meal.
+Serve over steamed, fried rice, or with cauliflower rice for a grain free meal.

 Notes – Substitute any vegetables that I have suggested for your favorites or whatever that you can purchase.
 I would normally use sugar snap peas, but I couldn’t purchase them at the time that I shopped so I subbed zucchini, but broccoli would be an excellent replacement or addition.